Historical Markers in Schenectady County, New York

 Schenectady County Timeline

-This timeline provides a concise overview of the key events in the history of Schenectady County, New York.
+This timeline provides a condensed summary of the historical journey of Schenectady County, New York.

 - 1661: Dutch explorer Arent van Curler settles in the area that would become Schenectady County.